shawn-sandy/ideas/projects/first-paint/README.md

 ### Add Components

-Got to the [Component Documentation](./DOCUMENTS.md) copy and paste the
+Got to the [Component Documentation](./DOCUMENTS.md) view/copy and paste the snippets you need to build your page

 <script src="https://gist.github.com/shawn-sandy/bcc3739439954599280f6acd6432c127.js"></script>